vizzuhq/vizzu-lib-ext/plugins/marker-dropshadow/README.md

 # Vizzu marker drop shadow plugin

-This plugin allows you to add a shadow to the markers.
+This plugin enables the addition of drop shadows to markers in Vizzu charts.

 ## Install